dadorner-msft/activationws/README.md

 **Activate-Product.ps1 fails with "[Warning] The remote server returned an error: (500) Internal Server Error.**

 This is a "server-side" error, meaning that the ActivationWs web service couldn't acquire the Confirmation Id.
 Reasons include:
-- The ActivationWs web service can connect to the Microsoft BatchActivation Service
+- The ActivationWs web service couldn't connect to the Microsoft BatchActivation Service
 - No MAK activations are left on your product key
-- The specified -webServiceUrl parameter is incorrect
+- The specified WebServiceUrl is incorrect

 **I would love to use ActivationWs, but is it officialy supported by Microsoft?**